 The ones we got for this project were semi custom fit.
 The sides towards the rear of the truck were nicely done.
 Requiring only a minor bit of trimming on a corner so that it would sit in flush with the cab corners.
 The front however, was another story entirely.
 It looks as if it was meant to overlap the seam and attach to the front panel.

 We fit the rocker panel to the old one, being careful to match the rear of it to the vehicle and marked the front.
 I followed the contour of where the old rocker panel ended.
 After that, marked a line along the top and bottom marks I created.
 Then, I used a cut off wheel on a grinder to cut the panel along that line.

-The rear of the replacement panel has a sharp edge that interferes with it being able to fit flush against the old panel.
+The rear of the replacement panel has a sharp edge that interferes with it being able to fit flush against the cab corners.
 I used a grinder to round that edge off and and get a good fit.